A SoulCycle Employee Was Fired 4 Weeks Into Maternity Leave. Now She’s Suing

 The complaint describes a harsh working environment at the company, detailing incidents of alleged discrimination and sexual harassment.
 It mentions an incident in which Kafenbaum says she witnessed Reddy gesture “with his hands and mouth what is commonly known to reference to a blow job.”
 The complaint also alleges that the former SoulCycle CEO Melanie Whelan previously told an employee that: “Paternity leave is for pussies.”

-In their statement to Refinery29, SoulCycle did not comment directly on Reddy's behavior.
+In their statement to Refinery29, SoulCycle did not comment directly on Reddy's behaviour.
 Melanie Whelan did not provide Refinery29 with a statement before press time.

 "The company strongly disagrees with the accusations contained in Kafenbaum's claim and intends to vigorously defend itself," the SoulCycle spokesperson said.

-These allegations come shortly after the company was called out by several former workers for taking advantage of its employees of color, using their images as “marketing materials” instead of making a real commitment to supporting Black Lives Matter and racial justice.

-“Whether SoulCycle marginalized and subjected female employees to ‘less than’ treatment because of their skin color is directly relevant to whether senior management similarly fostered or allowed bias to exist against female employees that became pregnant,” the complaint reads.
+“Whether SoulCycle marginalised and subjected female employees to ‘less than’ treatment because of their skin colour is directly relevant to whether senior management similarly fostered or allowed bias to exist against female employees that became pregnant,” the complaint reads.

 Advertisement